-“This is not a donation; this equipment was purchase with an investment of $450 million.
+“This is not a donation; this equipment was purchased with an investment of $450 million.
 These are Salvadoran tax dollars being used,” expressed the president.

-Bukele also went into details regarding security for students and the computers.
+Bukele also went into details regarding security for students and computers.
 “Each computer has security software that will allow us to track its location throughout the territory, even when the computer is turned off.
-We have thought about the safety of the students,” said President Bukele.
+We have thought about the safety of the students,” said

 According to the government, High school students will be the first beneficiaries, then all the students until fourth grade; first, second, and third-grade children will be given a Tablet as they are easier to use.

 These computers will have the Windows 10 system, the Classroom platform, and the Platzi system installed, which will allow students to reach an advanced level of the English language.

 “The idea is that all students in all corners of the country receive a computer to close the digital divide,” says the